SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 coordinate (in :math:`\mu m`) and a spatial coordinate (in *arcsec*) to each detector pixel, for each grism available.
 Each 2D spectral image in an observation is resampled into a rectified spatial-spectral grid, using these coordinates to define the output grid.
-If appropriate calibration data is available, the output from this step is an image in which wavelength values are constant along the columns, and spatial values are constant along the rows, correcting for any curvature in the spectral trace.
+If appropriate calibration data is available, the output from this step is an image in which wavelength values are constant along the columns, and spatial values are constant along the rows, correcting for any curvature in the spectral trace (:numref:`forcast_rectified`).

 These calibration maps are generated from identifications of sky emission and telluric absorption lines and a polynomial fit to centroids of those